i-like-trains72/optifine-resourcepack-conversion/README.md

 ---

 ### Steps:
+Note: If you have no idea how to do this, follow the steps below.
+If you have went into the instance folder, and this is all really simple, just extract to the root instance's folder and skip to step 10 *after* launching the game.

 1) Download the latest release from the releases page.
 2) Extract the .zip into a separate folder.
 Do NOT extract the resourcepack after extracting the release, it is a .zip by default and will not work if you extract it.
 3) Go to your `minecraft/mods/` folder and paste the mods from the extracted .zip into that folder.